miayam/learn-css/006 Color/README.md

 }
 ```

-You can also write hex codes in a three digit shorthand like this.
+You can also write hex codes in a three digit shorthand like this:
 ```css
 p {
   color: #000; /* It's going to be black. */